haitinoworg/prdxn/wp-content/plugins/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](https://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.2.0 =
+* 1) Fixed the compatibility issue with third party lightbox plugins.
+* 2) We have fixed the load more bug that stipped working after the integration of the new lightbox.
+* 3) We have added 2 new lightbox styles number 5,6 allowing to view video galleries by new views and looks.
+* 4) We have changed our display name of the plugin back to company name to follow guidelines.

 = 2.1.1 =
 *  We have received a support on this issue and fixed this.